SippieCup/Nes-wildcard-reproduction/README.md

 #### Client 2

-`npx ts-node websocket-test.ts items 1`
+`npx ts-node client.ts --object items --id 1`

 Desired behavior: This should recieve a message every time item with `id` of 1 gets published. should not get other messages